Drookoo/hugo-site/content/posts/2023-a-part-of-me/2023-04-29-games-recap.md

 ```

 ## Abstract
 Inspired by reading [Branching Paths: A Life in Games](https://muditaheart.itch.io/branching-paths-a-life-in-games) by `@muditaheart`, and looking back at some of my YouTube videos where it's been almost a decade since I started [playing League of Legends](https://www.youtube.com/watch?v=o8WJ4AI7Dwo), I've decided that there should be a post dedicated to games.
+This post will be ordered by chronological order, and structured based on platform/ console.

 ## Windows 95 // Windows XP
 - I remember I had either a Windows 95 or Windows XP Laptop.
 It had Solitaire and Chess, `3D Pinball for Windows – Space Cadet`, and `Hover!`